Displaying present location in the site.

 Training for Suppliers

-HR Hotline for Employees in Japan, Including Temporary Employees
+HR Hotline for Employees in Japan, Including Contract Employees

-The Human Resources (HR) Hotline is intended for use by all those working for the NEC Group, including dispatched and temporary employees.
-The system comprises an anonymous consultation desk operated by a third-party organization, as well as a point of contact set up at the human resources departments of each business site and at each business unit, with reports possible by phone or by email in Japanese and English.
+The Human Resources (HR) Hotline is intended for use by all those working for the NEC Group, including dispatched workers and contract employees.
+The system comprises an anonymous consultation desk operated by a third-party organization, as well as a point of contact set up at the human resources departments of each business office and at each business unit, with reports possible by phone or by email in Japanese and English.

-NEC expanded the scope of reporting since 2024 to include consultations regarding harassment, human rights violations and discrimination, as well as violations of labour-related laws and regulations and violations of internal personnel-related regulations.
-The name of the hotline was therefore changed from the Human Rights Hotline to the HR Hotline.
+NEC expanded the scope of reporting since fiscal year 2025 to include consultations regarding harassment, discrimination such as human rights violations, as well as violations of labour-related laws and regulations and violations of internal personnel-related regulations.
+The name of the whistle blowing system was therefore changed from the Human Rights Hotline to the Human Resources (HR) Hotline.

-The Company is working to raise awareness of the whistleblowing system through various efforts that include officer messaging for eliminating harassment and online training.
+The Company is working to raise awareness of the whistle blowing system through various efforts that include officer messaging for eliminating harassment and web-based training.
+As of October 2024, functions have been integrated into the NEC Compliance & Integrity Hotline.
+Now, affiliates in and outside Japan are gradually being incorporated into this unified hotline.

-Hotline for Employees Outside of Japan, Including Temporary Employees
+Hotline for Employees Outside of Japan, Including Contract Employees

 Employees at each subsidiary in the EMEA region can report witnessed or suspected wrongdoing, including modern slavery, through Safecall, a third-party 24-hour confidential reporting line.